Strategies for Recruiting Faculty and Academic Staff

 • Consider discussing the following questions:

-• What myths and barriers exist in hiring a diverse faculty?
+• What myths and barriers exist in hiring a qualified faculty member?

-• What other units have been successful making diverse hires and what strategies can we emulate?
+• What other units have been successful making hires and what strategies can we emulate?

-• How can we use available resources on campus to support the hiring of a diverse faculty?
+• How can we use available resources on campus to support the hiring of new faculty?

 • Consider carefully the language and appearance of ads and announcements.

-• Use proactive language to convey that the University of Kansas values diversity.
+• Use proactive language to convey that the University of Kansas values Culture and Belonging

-• Information about the makeup of the ethnic student population.
+• Information about the makeup of the student population.

 • Campus and community demographics.

-• Institutional goals that identify commitment to diversity (e.g., The University of Kansas fosters an environment that is welcoming to all faculty, staff and students.)
+• Institutional goals that identify commitment to faculty recruiting (e.g., The University of Kansas fosters an environment that is welcoming to all faculty, staff and students.)

 • You have something important to sell.
 Focus on both your department’s and university’s strengths.